AdaCore/gnatstudio/docs/users_guide/editing.rst

 project, you should kill any running Emacs, so a new one is spawned by GPS with the appropriate project.

-Alternatively, you can explicitly reload the project from Emacs itself by using the menu :menuselection:`Project --> Load` in emacs (if the ada-mode was correctly installed).
+Alternatively, explicitly reload the project from Emacs itself by using the menu :menuselection:`Project --> Load` in emacs (if the ada-mode was correctly installed).

 .. index:: preferences; editor --> always use external editor